beltoforion/muparser/README.rst

 Security Fixes:
 ------------
-The following issue was present in all older releases.
+The following issue was newly discovered and is present in previous releases.

 * https://bugs.chromium.org/p/oss-fuzz/issues/detail?id=24167 (Abrt)